noritada/grib-rs/README.md

 For CCSDS/AEC decoding, `ccsds-unpack-with-libaec` uses `libaec` through `libaec-sys`, while `ccsds-unpack-with-rust-aec` uses a pure Rust backend.
-When both CCSDS backend features are enabled, `ccsds-unpack-with-libaec` keeps priority to preserve the existing default and all-features behavior.
+When both CCSDS backend features are enabled, `ccsds-unpack-with-rust-aec` takes priority so it can override the default `libaec` backend.

 ## Planned features